nebuly-ai/nos/README.md

 as long as they do not exceed their max limit (if any) and the namespaces lending the quotas do not need them.
 When a namespace claims back its reserved `min` resources, pods borrowing resources from other namespaces (e.g. over-quota pods) can be preempted to make up space.

+Moreover, while the standard Kubernetes quota management computes the used quotas as the aggregation of the resources of the resource requests specified in the Pods spec, Nebulnetes computes the used quotas by taking into account only running Pods in order to avoid lower resource utilization due to scheduled Pods that failed to start.

 ## Getting started with Elastic Resource Quotas